thepembeweb/udagram/README.md

 ﻿# Hosting a FullStack Application: Udagram

-> This project (Udagram) demonstrates how to take a newly developed full stack application and deploy it to a cloud service provider so that it is available to customers.
-This application contains the main components of a 3-tier full stack application (UI, API, and Database).
+> This project (Udagram) demonstrates how to take a newly developed full-stack application and deploy it to a cloud service provider so that it is available to customers.
+This application contains the main components of a 3-tier full-stack application (UI, API, and Database).

 ![](./screenshots/aws-ebs.png)
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Postgresql_elephant.svg/233px-Postgresql_elephant.svg.png)